angular-schule/website-articles/blog/2017-12-pure-immutable-operations/README.md

 ```

 This is easy to understand and super clean!
-Also the code is not going to break if more poperties are added in the future.
+Also the code is not going to break when more properties are added in the future.

-# 2. Manipulating objects with `Object.assign`
+# 2. Manipulating objects with `Object.assign()`

 Sometimes you want to reuse a bunch of properties from various places.
-[Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) can be very usefull:
+[Object.assign()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) can be very useful here:

 ```ts
 const initialState = {